JakubTabor/Portfolio_Deep_Learning/README.md

 ![](https://github.com/JakubTabor/Portfolio_Deep_Learning/blob/main/Images/Batch_GD_plot.png)

+# The reason why Gradient Descent is so important in Machine Learning is that it helps to reduce cost function, by changing a model's parameters.
+It provide   us to achieve the best accuracy

 * When we compare Stochastic Gradient Descent we can see that the curve looks very irregular, thats because it use only one randomly picked sample for a forward pass.
 * It is very eficiente on a large datasets

 ![](https://github.com/JakubTabor/Portfolio_Deep_Learning/blob/main/Images/Stochastic_GD_plot.png)